NYPL/ami-handling/README.md

   * All original materials, including tapes, boxes, and reels will be returned to NYPL at the conclusion of the project.

+**Audio grooved disc cleaning and rehousing**
+#### Grooved disc rehousing
+* All discs must be rehoused into acid-free and lignin-free buffered paper sleeves approved by NYPL.
+  * If the disc is glass based, a piece of red tack down tape should be affixed below the class mark that should wrap around the envelope, making it visible once it is returned to its storage shelf.
+If the disc is damaged in some way (i.e.: cracked, broken, chipped, etc.) a piece of blue tack down tape should be placed below the red one in the same fashion.
+* Barcodes must be duplicated and affixed to the upper-left hand corner of the new sleeve.
+* Any IDs should be copied from the old sleeve to the new one in the upper right hand corner
+* All original materials (including old sleeves) must be returned to NYPL at the conclusion of the project.

+#### Grooved disc cleaning
+Discs must be cleaned according to procedures appropriate for their base type, detailed below.

+##### Cleaning and rehousing of shellac, shellac-vinyl compound, and vinyl discs
+* Cleaning and drying must be carried out with equipment suitable for archival discs.
+* Clean each disc with a solution of distilled water and Photoflo 200 or 600, The Disc Doctor’s “Miracle Cleaner”, or comparable solution.

+##### Cleaning and rehousing details for glass and aluminum based discs
+* Discs that appear to be relatively clean and in good condition may be cleaned using a standard archival disc-cleaning machine.
+* Glass and Aluminum based discs which exhibit “Palmitic Acid Syndrome” must be hand-cleaned.
+  * Aluminum discs: Oxidation may be gently wiped with mineral or castor oil and a lint-free cloth, prior to gentle hand-washing
+  * Glass discs: Oxidation may be cleaned with a solution of non-scented detergent and PhotoFlo (or comparable product approved by NYPL)
+  * Hand-wash with a solution of non-scented liquid soap and PhotoFlo; rinse with lukewarm water; repeat as needed on both sides; vacuum and dry discs as normal.

 <a name="section-c-project-documentation"></a>
 ## Section C: Project Documentation